akanshaAgarwal/ReactIntro/README.md

 To run this code follow the following steps :

-(1) clone the repository using the following command : <i> git clone https://wwwin-github.cisco.com/akansaga/ReactIntro.git </i>
+(1) clone the repository using the following command : <i> git clone https://github.com/akanshaAgarwal/ReactIntro.git </i>

 (2) Install nodejs.

+(3) To install the node modules give the following command : <i> npm install </i>

 (4) To run the application give the following command : <i> npm start </i>